Riverscapes/SolarStream/README.md

   * **Study basin (HUC polygon)**: A polygon feature class that encompasses the area of analysis.
 Typically a hydrologic unit or watershed.
   * **Bare earth DEM**: Digital elevation or digital terrain model as a raster dataset, representing bare earth topology.
   * **Canopy height raster**: Digital elevation representing vegetation or canopy heights.
 The NBCD BAW canopy height dataset is highly recommended for this input parameter.
   * **Stream network feature class**: The polyline feature class that will contain the results of the predicted solar insolation modeling.
-The stream network should already been segmented, using the [Segment Stream Tool](https://github.com/jesselangdon/segment_tool).
+The stream network should already been segmented, using the [GNAT Segment Stream Network](https://bitbucket.org/KellyWhitehead/geomorphic-network-and-analysis-toolbox) tool.
   * **Stream area feature class**: This dataset represents stream surface area or each stream in the network.
 As example, a bankfull polygon or NHD Area dataset could be used here.
   * **Output feature class**: The resulting stream network feature class that will contain the predicted solar insolation values per stream segment.
+  * **Scracth workspace**: File geodatabase that store temporary data produced by the tool.
   * **Solar insolation model parameters**:
-  (Recommended settings when developing solar insolation for GPP modeling)
+  (Recommended settings when developing solar insolation for ISEMP GPP modeling)
     * _Time configuration_: Multiple days in a year
     * _Year_: 2014 (to coincide with CHaMP SunEye monitoring data for validation purposes)
     * _Start day_: 182 (July 1st)
     * _End day_: 243 (August 31st)
     * _Day interval_: 7
     * _Hour interval_: 0.5
+7. Calculate mean solar insolation per segmented stream polygons using Zonal Statistics
+8. Join zonal statistics output back to segmented stream network polyline dataset
+9. Export result to new stream network polyline dataset, with solar insolation added as an attribute field.
+10. Solar insolation output has units of watt hours per square meter (WH/m<sup>2</sup>).

 ## Suggested User Workflow
 1. Clip all data inputs using a watershed or hydrologic unit polygon
+2. Convert all inputs to the same projected coordinate systems.
-2. Split reaches in the stream network into segments (based on a user-supplied length interval) using the [Segment Stream Tool](https://github.com/jesselangdon/segment_tool).
+3. Split reaches in the stream network into segments of uniform length (based on a user-supplied length interval) using the [GNAT Segment Stream Network](https://bitbucket.org/KellyWhitehead/geomorphic-network-and-analysis-toolbox) tool.

-## Automated Processing Steps
-1. Convert stream network and bankfull polyon datasets into rasters and merge together into a single stream water surface raster.
-2. Segment bankfull polygons by stream segments.
-3. Remove the stream surface raster from the NBCD canopy height raster dataset
-4. Merge canopy height raster with “bare earth” DEM.
-5. Using the merged canopy height/bare earth DEM, calculate solar insolation:
-    a.
-Latitude: centroid of HUC 4
-    b.
-Sky size/resolution: 400
-    c.
-Time range: July 1 through Aug.
-31
-    d.
-Day Interval: 7
-    e.
-Hour interval: 0.5
-6. Calculate mean solar insolation per segmented stream water surface polygon.
-7. Join the resulting mean solar insolation table back to the segmented stream network.

 ## Data Validation with CHaMP SunEye Measurements
 * To validate the results of the solar insolation model, solar measurement data can be downloaded from [Columbia Habitat Monitoring Program](https://www.champmonitoring.org/) website.
 Solar radiation data has been collected by CHaMP field survey crews using SunEye instruments, and this data can be compared modeled solar insolation values.